 Grant seekers submit an application form (in English) outlining the research plan and budget.
 Applications should include a letter of recommendation from the applicant’s Japanese advisor.

 Geographical Distribution of Grant Activities in Developing Countries

 KWEF states that it provides grants in ASEAN countries.
 In the framework of the Terra Viva Grants Directory, this refers to the countries below.

-Southeast Asia and Pacific Islands: Brunei, Cambodia, Laos, Malaysia, Myanmar, Philippines, Singapore
+Southeast Asia and Pacific Islands: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, Singapore, Vietnam

 KWEF’s website is in Japanese, with English translations of key web pages.

 The web pages in Japanese can be translated on the internet for the list of past international grants, the Foundation’s organizational and administrative structure, the Foundation’s projects and conferences in Japan, and other topics.